webdesignsbytom/fullstack-starter/README.md

 ### Other Programs

 - insomnia - connects to your localhost via port
-- elephantsql - hosts databases
+- elephantsql - hosts postgreSQL databases

 # Seeding/prisma